gracelang/language/standardPrelude/standard.md

 - 'spec.bib'

 title: |
-    The Grace Standard Prelude\
+    The Grace Standard Dialect\
-    Draft Specification Version 0.7.3
+    Draft Specification Version 0.7.4
 ...

 Introduction
 ============

-This is a specification of the Grace Standard Prelude.
+This is a specification of the standard dialect of Grace, called `standardGrace`.
 Grace programs run in this dialect unless they nominate a different dialect via the  'dialect' statement.
-The Standard Prelude  provides a range of methods and types and libraries for general purpose programming..
+The Standard dialect  provides a range of methods and types and libraries for general purpose programming..
 This specification is notably incomplete, and everything is subject to change.